The magnetic moment of $Z_{c}(3900)$ as an axial-vector molecular state: Conclusion

 \section{Conclusion}

-In this article, we tentatively assign the $Z_{c}(3900)$ to be an axialvector molecular state, calculate its magnetic moment using the QCD sum rule method in the external weak electromagnetic field.
-Starting with the two-point correlation function in the external electromagnetic field and expanding it in power of the electromagnetic interaction Hamiltonian, we extract the mass and pole residue of the $Z_{c}(3900)$ state from the leading term in the expansion and the magnetic moment from the linear response to the external electromagnetic field.
-The numerical values are $m_{Z_{c}}=3.97\pm0.12\mbox{GeV}$ in agreement with the experimental value $m^{exp}_{Z_{c}}=3899.0\pm3.6\pm4.9\mbox{MeV}$, $\lambda_{Z_{c}}=2.1\pm0.4\times10^{-2}\mbox{GeV}^{5}$ and $\mu_{Z_{c}}=0.19^{+0.04}_{-0.01}\mu_{N}$.
-The prediction can be confronted to the experimental data in the future and give important information about the inner structure of the $Z_{c}(3900)$ state.
+In this paper, we tentatively assign $Z_{c}(3900)$ to be an axialvector molecular state, calculate its magnetic moment using the QCD sum rule method in the external weak electromagnetic field.
+Starting with the two-point correlation function in the external electromagnetic field and expanding it in power of the electromagnetic interaction Hamiltonian, we extract the mass and pole residue of $Z_{c}(3900)$ state from the leading term in the expansion and the magnetic moment from the linear response to the external electromagnetic field.
+The numerical values are $m_{Z_{c}}=3.97\pm0.12\mbox{GeV}$ in agreement with the experimental value $m^{exp}_{Z_{c}}=3899.0\pm3.6\pm4.9\mbox{MeV}$, $\lambda_{Z_{c}}=2.1\pm0.4\times10^{-2}\mbox{GeV}^{5}$ and $\mu_{Z_{c}}=0.19^{+0.04}_{-0.01}\mu_{N}$ with $\mu_{N}$ the nucleon magneton.
+The prediction can be confronted to the experimental data in the future and give important information about the inner structure of $Z_{c}(3900)$ state.

 \acknowledgments This work was supported by the National Natural Science Foundation of China under Contract No.11675263.

 \begin{appendix}